Supplement review

 The takeaway for buyers

 Fiber and probiotics earn a place in a metabolic-support routine on the strength of real mechanisms and modest, replicable benefits — better satiety, gentler glucose curves, a small nudge on weight.
 What they do not do is rival a GLP-1 medication, and the magnitude gap is the whole point of an honest review.
 For the full category breakdown, see our pillar, 'natural GLP-1' supplements: what the evidence shows, and for the bottom-line buyer question, do 'natural GLP-1' supplements actually work?.
+To get these mechanisms from your plate rather than a bottle, see natural GLP-1 foods: what actually raises GLP-1.

 Frequently asked questions